 WE LOST THE WAR celebrates downfalls as much as victories, through layers of deceptive bright paint and pop iconology.
-The title refers to the idea of loss on a number of levels, of which two can be considered more important.
-The first is the violation and exploitation of the notion of a national identity.
+WE LOST THE WAR deals with the idea of loss on two main levels.
+These are the violation and exploitation of the notion of a national identity, along with personal losses such as lost love and broken relationships.
+The theme is tackled from a subjective point of view throughout the whole project, presenting a view point which might disarray.

 Isolation,technology and households in Western Society are the main themes explored in this project, with the intended final works clearly demonstrating the connection between individuals and their behavior within the confined environment of the home.
 Quirky habits, sexual fantasies and plain boredom are to be explored in the context of isolation found within the framework of a household in Western societies.